Department of Immigration and Multicultural Affairs (1996–2001)

 The Department of Immigration and Multicultural Affairs (also called DIMA) was an Australian government department that existed between March 1996 and November 2001.
-Its slogan was "Enriching Australia through migration."
+Its slogan was "Enriching Australia through migration".

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 11 March 1996, the Department dealt with:
+According to the Administrative Arrangements Order made on 11 March 1996, the Department dealt with: